RicardoRB/dartness/docs/flutter.md

 Having a single repository make us easier to manage our projects and to share code adding our projects as dependency into the `pubspec.yml`.
-We can use the same code in different projects, and as simple as run our backend and our app we can communicate them in our local enviroment.
+We can use the same code in different projects, and as simple as run our backend and our app we can communicate them in our local environment.